-This performance will be available to watch on demand anytime between noon on Monday June 21 and midnight on Friday June 26.
-The video will be added to this event page, and you can watch the show during the available dates.
+This performance will be available to watch on demand anytime between noon on Monday June 21 and midnight on Saturday June 26.
 This show is offered for free, but we encourage you, if you are able, to make a donation in lieu of a ticket to the Support Network for Indigenous Women and Women of Colour (SNIWWOC).
 Donate here.

 What happens when four Indigenous women come together in a dance studio?
 Exploring social justice through arts practice, a collective of Indigenous artists co-created a shared vision healing violence through dance, performance and storytelling.
 Red on Red combines movement and text, and embodies the in-between space of life and death and advocates for the ones gone and lost.